George N. Wade Memorial Bridge

 The George N. Wade Memorial Bridge, also known as the North Bridge, carries Interstate 81 (I-81) and the Capital Beltway across the Susquehanna River in Harrisburg, Pennsylvania.

 History and architectural features

-Bridge construction began during the late 1960s and was completed in the early 1970s.
+Bridge construction began during the late 1960s.
+On August 16, 1973, the bridge was dedicated and the three westbound lanes were opened to traffic in a ceremony officiated by Governor Milton Shapp.
+The eastbound lanes opened on August 31, 1973.

 This bridge is 5188 ft long and varies in width from 109 ft to 230 ft.
 It carries six lanes of traffic and has two collector road and five ramp connections.
 Average daily traffic counts for this section of I-81 are nearly 32,000 vehicles in each direction.
+While I-81 is officially a north–south Interstate, the bridge runs in a roughly east–west alignment.

 A $36.5 million rehabilitation of the bridge began in 2009 and was scheduled to be completed in early 2012; however, additional repairs were undertaken in subsequent years.